noahehall/theBookOfNoah/0current/security/websecurity.md

     - the majority of web exploits use http in some fashion

   - authentication: the process of identifyng users when they return to your application
+    - http native authentication is rarely used since you cant customize the login form presented by the browser
-    - http native authentication is rarely used: to present an authentication challenge, a web server returns a 01 status code in the HTTP respone and adds a `WWW-Authneticate` header describing the preferred authentication method
+      - to present an authentication challenge, a web server returns a 01 status code in the HTTP respone and adds a `WWW-Authneticate` header describing the preferred authentication method
       - basic authentication scheme:
         - the user agent (e.g. a browser) requests a username & password from the user
         - the browser concatenates the username + password separeted by a colon, e.g. `myname:mypw`
         - uses the base64 algorithm to encode this strng and sends it back to te server in the `Authorization` header of the http request
       - Digest authenetication scheme:
         - requires the browser to generate a hash consisting of the username, password, and URL
+    - non-native authentication: generally presented through a custo HTML form, whose action is to POST to some bff

 - DNS: domain name system